laravel/docs/notifications.md

                     ->onConnection('sqs')
                     ->onQueue('broadcasts');

 > {tip} In addition to the data you specify, broadcast notifications will also contain a `type` field containing the class name of the notification.
+This, however, can be customized with `broadcastType` method in the notification class.

 <a name="listening-for-notifications"></a>
 ### Listening For Notifications